yildirimhuseyin/spriteCloud/ReadMe.md

 ### CI/CD implementation
 In my current project I have settled up CI/CD in Jenkins.
 Since it is not possible to present you Jenkins CI/CD I have decided to create CI/CD pipeline in gitHub.
-For this project `Maven.yml` file triggers CI/CD in github when ever new code added to the master branch
+For this project Normally `Maven.yml` needs to trigger CI/CD in github when ever new code added to the master branch, but I got some exception while remote chrome initializing on gitHub CI/CD.
+And could not find enough a time to figure it out.